4 Fake Virus Pranks to Freak Out Your Friends

 With so many types of viruses, there’s plenty of inspiration to imitate.
 It is time to sit back, and watch someone squirm!

 1. How to Make a Fake Virus Batch File

 There are numerous variations of this prank.
 A batch file can be easily programmed to spit out a long stream of nonsensical or malicious-sounding commands, displayed on screen for the victim to see.
-In that, it makes for one of the most effective pranks because it looks somewhat like serious changes are being made to the system, delivered in the Command Prompt.
+In that, it makes for one of the most effective pranks because it looks somewhat like serious system changes are taking place, delivered in the Command Prompt .

 Start by downloading our pre-prepared code.
 When prompted, head to File > Save As.
 Set the Save as type to All Files.
-Then, give your file a nifty, intriguing name — remember, you want your potential victim to actually execute the file — and add the .bat extension.
+Then, give your file a nifty, intriguing name—remember, you want your potential victim to execute the file—and add the .bat extension.
 This extension turns your standard text document into a batch file whose commands will run when the victim opens the file.

 The batch file will display the messages in sequence, then start an automatic shutdown sequence.

 You can stop the automatic shutdown by hitting Windows Key + R, then typing shutdown /a.

 Fake Blue Screen of Death

 A fake virus might upset your victim, or confuse them.
 Another handy prank file is the fake Blue Screen of Death (BSOD).
 A fake BSOD simulates a full system crash, down to the final blue screen.

 We’ve also prepared this code for you.
 Download bsod.txt, and rename the file, adding the .bat file extension.